ntop/ntopng/doc/src/alerts/host_checks.rst

 Checks for NTP Server Contacts.

 The perpetrator exploits Network Time Protocol (NTP) servers to overwhelm a targeted server with UDP traffic.
-The attack is defined as an amplification  can easily generate a devastating high-volume DDoS attack.
+The attack is defined as an amplification that can easily generate a devastating high-volume DDoS attack.

 The alert is sent when the number of different NTP servers contacted exceeds the threshold.